saad-78/Cognito/README.md

 # Cognitio - AI Augmented Learning Platform

-> Built for House of Edtech Assignment (Fullstack Developer)

 Cognitio is an intelligent flashcard application that uses **Generative AI (Llama 3.3)** to instantly create active recall study materials from any topic.
 It features a modern, optimistic UI, real-time streaming generation, and a robust serverless architecture.